OpenClaude: Open-Source Coding Agent for Cloud and Local Models

 openclaude

-7. Windows PowerShell uses the same variables in PowerShell syntax.
+PowerShell uses the same variables with PowerShell syntax.

 $env:CLAUDE_CODE_USE_OPENAI="1"